-In fact, I use PC Financial for the no-fee bank account, but also as a way to earn PC points on things that I purchase every day.
+I love PC Financial because I can use PC Financial for the no-fee bank account but also as a way to earn PC points on things that I purchase every day.
+It's a sweet setup.

 How Can You Earn PC Points